Sagar2366/Sagar2366/README.md

 ![](https://komarev.com/ghpvc/?username=Sagar2366&color=green&style=for-the-badge)

 ### Hi there, I'm Sagar Utekar 😃👋
-Hi, meet Sagar Utekar, YouTuber - @LearnWithSagar2, and an experienced Site Reliability Engineer @VMWare and Technical Trainer, fitness enthusiast, passionate about teaching (DevOps, SRE, Cloud, Open Source).
+Hi, meet Sagar Utekar, YouTuber - sagar.utekar, and an experienced Site Reliability Engineer @CrowdStrike and Technical Trainer, fitness enthusiast, passionate about teaching (DevOps, SRE, Cloud, Open Source).

 My vision is to provide top notch education for free/minimal cost to help learners to transition their career into IT, irrespective of their background.

-Sagar will be teacher, trainer, coach , mentor.
-He has over 6+ years of experience and feels proud and honoured to train more than 8000+ learners to get their dream jobs in IT.
+Sagar is passionate teacher, trainer, coach , mentor.
+He has over 7+ years of experience and feels proud and honoured to train more than 8000+ learners to get their dream jobs in IT.

 Sagar is also Docker Pune, CNCF Pune & Grafana Pune community leader.